 His most recent book is an introduction to the works of the controversial and inspiring poet, Stefan George.
 Stefan George: Gedichte für Dich was published by Matthes & Seitz Berlin in June, 2011 (#2 on the SZ/NDR List of Best New Non-Fiction Books in November 2011).
 Fricker’s first collection of poetry, Das schöne Auge des Betrachters, appeared with J. Frank in 2008.
 It was awarded the 2009 Hermann Hesse Förderpreis.
 Larkin Terminal — Von fremden Ländern und Menschen, a collection of portraits of places and people, was published in 2009 by Leipzig-based Plöttner Verlag.
 In 2007, Fricker was awarded a Merkur Essay award for an essay on Singapore.

 Fricker was born in Wiesbaden in 1978.
 Having studied Political Science, German, and Musicology at Freiburg, NUS (Singapore), and Dalhousie (Halifax, NS), he wrote his doctoral dissertation on Stefan George at St John’s College, Oxford.
 He then worked as a Post-doctoral Lecturing Fellow and, until the summer of 2010, as as Acting Director of the German Language Program at Duke University.
 During the Fall semester of 2011, Fricker served as Craig-Kade Writer-in-Residence and Visiting Scholar at Rutgers University’s Department of Germanic, Russian, and East European Languages and Literatures.
-This was followed by a Fellowship at the Hanse Institute for Advanced Study.
+In 2012, he was awarded a Fellowship at the Hanse Institute for Advanced Study, and from 2012 to 2014, he carried out a research project on Ernst Jünger as a Marie Curie Research Fellow, based at the University of Bristol.

 He received an award by Junges Literaturforum Hessen Thüringen (1995), was an Izaak Walton Killam Pre-doctoral Scholar at Dalhousie University (2002-2003), a Lamb & Flag Scholar at Oxford University (2003-2006), President of the Oxford University German Society (2004-2006), co-editor of Zeichen & Wunder (1996-2001) and Castrum Peregrini (2000-2006), Assistant editor of The German Quarterly (2006-2009), and Translator-in-residence at Junge Oper Rhein-Main (2004-2005).
 He has served as a peer reviewer for some of North America’s leading modern language journals, including PMLA, The German Quarterly, and Seminar.